telerik/blazor-docs/knowledge-base/grid-rows-text-ellipsis.md

 In order to prevent the Grid from wrapping the text in multiple lines you can use CSS and target the `<td>` HTML tags, which contain the data.
 In order to make that easier you can take advantage of the [OnCellRender event]({%slug grid-column-events%}#oncellrender) that the component exposes.
 The solution below showcases a sample implementation.

+>note You can achieve the same behavior if you use the [Template]({%slug grid-templates-column%}) instead of the OnCellRender event.
+If you choose to go for the `Template` approach you should wrap the `(context as <YourModel>).FieldName` into a HTML element and add the CSS class to the `class` attribute of that element.

 ````CSHTML
 @*Use the OnCellRender event to pass a custom CSS class to the Grid column and prevent it from wrapping the text in multiple lines for the Notes column*@